nikitavoloboev/data/operating-systems/containers/kubernetes/kubernetes.md

 # [Kubernetes](https://kubernetes.io/)

+[Ivan Velichko](https://iximiuz.com/en/) has lots of great posts on containers & k8s.

 ## Notes

 - Kubernetes runs pods that contain 1 to n docker containers.
 So if you have your apps in the form of docker images you are ready to go.